Darkone83/Type-D-Wireless-Display/README.md

 #### Preparation:

-Display needs the 2 0ohm resistors swapped from SPI to I2C.
+Display needs the 2 0ohm resistors swapped from SPI position to the I2C position.
 If installing in the controller port shell, the pin header will need to be desoldered

 #### Desktop Build: